 The respondent, complainant, and any witnesses may be accompanied during the hearing by an advisor of their choice, which is further addressed in the Student Rights Section of this Code.

 Witnesses may be called by the University, the complainant, and the respondent.
-In non-Sexual Misconduct Claims, the Hearing Body, complainant, and the respondent will have the privilege of questioning all present witnesses and questioning all present parties (directly or indirectly through the Hearing Administrator, at the sole discretion of the Hearing Administrator).
 Witnesses appear at hearings on a voluntary basis and cannot be compelled to attend a hearing.
-In Sexual Misconduct Claims, the presentation of evidence and questioning of witnesses will proceed as described in the Sexual Misconduct and Title IX Sexual Harassment Regulation.

 A student may choose not to answer any and all questions posed by a Hearing Body.